Home Up Feedback Contents Search Links

 Up

-Pranayam: key to heightened awareness
+Praanayaam: key to heightened awareness

-So what exactly is pranayam then?
+So what exactly is praanayaam then?

-A practice of strengthening and refining the praanic energy field.
+It's a practice of strengthening and refining the praanic energy field.

-How do we practice pranayam?
+How do we practice praanayaam?

-Okay, fine and nice, but how about some specifics?
+Fine and nice, but how about some specifics?

 Pranayam